wunderbao/interactive-flowchart/README.md

 ## Template Setup

 The template’s customizable contents are split across five files, all of which are stored in the `public` directory.
-Therefore, the template can be adapted by exchanging these files, without the need for a build step.
+Therefore, the template can be adapted by [downloading a pre-built release](https://github.com/uclab-potsdam/interactive-flowchart/releases) and exchanging these files, without the need for a build step.
 (Nonetheless, the project’s source can be set up using `npm install`, tested using `npm run dev` and built using `npm run build`.)

 In addition to the details below, the process of customizing the template is also available as a tutorial, set up as a read-only Figma document.